 Torsion spring openers, though less common, are also available—though far less common.
 This type is meant for a door that weighs no more than 225 pounds.
 Pluses are that it is somewhat easy to install and is located out of the way.
 In addition, because it doesn’t employ a chain, it is relatively quiet and vibration-free.
 Other models of this type are made for use with other garage door spring systems.

 All manufacturers offer a variety of optional accessories, including remote controls, keyless entry pads, and keyed switches.
 And, of course, all openers come with manufacturer’s directions.
+For information on Wi-Fi enabled garage door openers that work from an app on your smartphone, see How to Make Your Garage Smarter.
 Regardless of the type you choose, follow the accompanying instructions exactly.

 Step-by-Step Garage Door Opener Installation